rajdeepd/bosh-oss-docs/bosh/documentation/update_cf_vpshere.md

 Keep in mind that a manifest of this size requires significant virtual hardware resources to run.

 Use the BOSH CLI to set your current deployment.
-If you placed your deployment manifest yml in ~/deployments/dev124, run the following command:
+If you placed your deployment manifest yml in `~/cloudfoundry/deployments/cf`, run the following command:

-+ `bosh deployment ~/cloudfoundry_2/deployments/cf/cloudfoundry.yml` # Path to Cloud Foundry Manifest File Deployment set to `/home/user/cloudfoundry_2/deployments/cf/cloudfoundry.yml'
++ `bosh deployment ~/cloudfoundry/deployments/cf/cloudfoundry.yml`

 ## Deploy ##

 Let's summarize what we accomplished in this section.

++ We uploaded the new release to the Director
++ Configured a deployment manifest
-We uploaded the new release to the Director, configured a deployment manifest, and set the deployment manifest as the current deployment using the BOSH CLI.
++ Set the deployment manifest as the current deployment using the BOSH CLI.

-Now you get to watch your vCenter light up with tasks:
+Now execute the deploy command from BOSH CLI:

 + `bosh deploy`